cbarkinozer/OnlineBankingRestAPI/README.md

 use regular expression datatype to generate random data in custom format.
 Also use number instead of money for BigDecimals.

 Crd and Loa class tests only have happy paths, add also validation paths.

+There is a simple producer consumer system that runs with Kafka.
+This system imitates the banking apps sending sms to users.
+You can send message to the consumer from the controller.